Unique-AG/cli/README.md

 DESCRIPTION
   Pulls images from a source, retags them, and pushes them to a new registry.
 For security reasons, the active session must be preemptively logged in to both docker registries.
-The command treats images as immutable and will refuse to retag an image if it already exists in the target registry.
+The "imageListFile" flag specifies which images to mirror.
+  You can find an example config file in https://github.com/Unique-AG/cli/tree/main/examples.

 ALIASES
   $ qcli m i